-By leaving a gift in your Will, you can change the lives of veterans and families across the UK.
+By leaving a gift in your Will, you can change the lives of veterans and their families across the UK.

-Here are a few examples of the essential services you could provide.
+Here are a few examples of the essential services you could provide

-- Expert mental health support. - Clinical treatment from nurses and therapists. - Specialist equipment and home adaptations to help veterans live more independently. - Support with housing, finances, education and family matters. - Sport, exercise and community based activities for veterans and families. - Educational courses helping veterans and families manage their recovery and adapt to civilian life.
+- Expert mental health support, carefully tailored to each veteran and family member who needs it. - Specialist medical care from nurses and therapists, to help veterans with injuries and illnesses. - Grants to pay for mobility equipment, home adaptations and other items to help veterans live independently. - Support with housing, finances, employment, education, and family matters. - Sport, exercise and community based activities for veterans and families, to tackle loneliness and isolation and to improve people's wellbeing. - Educational courses helping veterans and families manage their recovery and adapt to civilian life.